Millions of British Workers Shy Away From Discussing Mental Health With Colleagues

 The study also approached managers and employers to assess their view of mental health in the workplace in contrast to the views of their employees.

-Twenty eight per cent have had a member of staff come to them with concerns surrounding their mental health, but only 42 per cent are certain which procedures to follow when a mental health issue is raised.
+Twenty eight per cent have had a member of staff come to them with concerns surrounding their mental health.
+Only 42 per cent are certain which procedures to follow when a mental health issue is raised.

 Two thirds want to see additional mental health days added to annual leave allowance for employees to use to prioritise their wellbeing before problems take hold.